-- 1. Immediately securing medical treatment and/or mental health services as necessary - 2.
-Notifying law enforcement and/or other emergency assistance if a suicidal act is being actively threatened - 3.
-Keeping the student under continuous adult supervision and providing comfort to the student until the parent/guardian and/or appropriate support agent or agency can be contacted and has the opportunity to intervene - 4.
-Removing other students from the immediate area as soon as possible
+- 1. Immediately securing medical treatment and/or mental health services as necessary - Notifying law enforcement and/or other emergency assistance if a suicidal act is being actively threatened - 3.
+Keeping the student under continuous adult supervision and providing comfort to the student until the parent/guardian and/or appropriate support agent or agency can be

+4. Removing other students from the immediate area as soon as possible